aidamian/Project_1_nd893/Report.md

 ### Training with grid-search

 In this area of the project code we explore a proposed minimal set of hyperparameters.
 The actual training loop execution uses the `dqn_train` functions in order to iterate through multiple dictionaries of hyperparameters within the `settings` list.
 The list can be either manually or grid-search generated (random or exhaustive).
 The first part uses the previously defined `get_device_info` to show GPU-related info if available.
+Two hyperparameter sets are present in the Jupyter notebook, both with `dueling` and `double_dqn` options enables - the only difference is the starting point of the epsilon and the decay rate.
+Most of the hyperparemeters are chosen at each iteration are saved in the training log.

 ### The results